asesidaa/GC-local-server-rewrite/README.md

 - [ ] Item/coin comsuming
 - [ ] Unlocking system (I don't like these two so I just hardcode them, if you are interested you can implement that and add a switch to enable, PRs are welcome)
 - [ ] Ranking system (Is this really needed for a local server?)
+- [ ] Proper update check response (now it will just throw 404)

 # Difficulty unlocking

 This is processed on client side, so if you like to unlock all difficuties, just use bemani patcher.

+# Local network

+If your game and server is not in the same computer, try modify in config, change ServerIp to your server IP.

+From server, open mmc.exe, export certificate named "Taito Arcade Machine CA" and "GC local server" with private key and import to game computer.

+The cert "Taito Arcade Machine CA" goes into LocalMachine/My and Trusted root, the other only LocalMachine/My.

+Note: this is currently not tested.